Casella Waste Systems, Inc. (CWST) Bundle

 Initial capital/funding

-The company began operations modestly, with just a single rubbish truck.
-Growth was initially organic, funded through operations rather than significant external seed capital.
+The business started modestly with just a single rubbish truck that Doug Casella purchased using savings from his high school jobs.
+Initial growth was organic, funded through operations rather than significant external seed capital.

 Casella Waste Systems, Inc. (CWST) Ownership Structure